hamedpardazesh2020/ai_chat_bot/README.md

   Redis-backed implementation for both session memory and distributed rate limiting.
-- Providers are intentionally decoupled from FastAPI dependencies to ease unit testing; you can swap providers by overriding `ProviderManager` during tests.
+- Providers are intentionally decoupled from FastAPI dependencies to ease unit testing; you can swap providers by overriding `ProviderManager` during tests without exposing additional provider selection controls to API consumers.
 - Error responses use a consistent `{ "error": { "code": ..., "message": ... } }`
   structure; clients should surface the embedded `X-Request-ID` for support cases.